Methodology and sources

 Analyst interpretation

-Our interpretation of public signals (for example, documentation clarity, portal usability, or how to plan an implementation).
+Our reading of public signals, such as documentation clarity, portal usability, or implementation implications.
 Always labelled as interpretation.

 Risk note: Subjective; should be reviewed for tone and neutrality.